 Every year, millions of low-income people throughout the United States struggle through serious, complex civil legal disputes without the help of a lawyer.
-Most low-income households find that private counsel is unaffordable and free legal aid is unavailable due to the high demand and legal aid programs' limited time and resources.
-More than 45 million individuals have incomes low enough to qualify federally funded legal aid, but equal access to justice is often hard to find.
+Most low-income households find private counsel unaffordable and free legal aid unavailable due to the high demand and limited time and resources of legal aid programs.
+More than 45 million individuals have incomes low enough to qualify for federally funded legal aid, but equal access to justice is often hard to find.

-The Legal Services Corporation (LSC)—the largest federal source of funding for free legal representation in civil cases—undertook a comprehensive study that documented the existence of this "justice gap".
-In a report last updated in 2017, LSC found that:
+The Legal Services Corporation (LSC)—the largest federal source of funding for free legal representation in civil cases—undertook a comprehensive study documenting this "justice gap."
+In a 2017 report, LSC found that:

 - LSC-funded programs turn away nearly one million cases annually due to lack of resources; untold additional clients never find their way to the programs.